-Time Period Valid (From/To)

-Name of Surety

-Name of Contractor

-Certificate Holder
+(Date)

-Wisconsin Department of Transportation

-This is to certify that an annual bid bond issued by the above-named Surety is currently on file with the Wisconsin Department of Transportation.

-This certificate is issued as a matter of information and conveys no rights upon the certificate holder and does not amend, extend or alter the coverage of the annual bid bond.
+Time Period Valid ( From/To) Name of Surety Name of Contracto r Certificate Holder Wisconsin Department of Transportation y that an annual bid bond issued by the above-named Surety is currently on file with the eartment of Transportation. is issued as a matter of information and conveys no rights upon the certificate holder mend, extend or alter the coverage of the annual bid bond.
 Cancellation: Should the above policy be cancelled before the expiration date, the issuing surety will give thirty (30) days written notice to the certificate holder indicated above.